-- 1 As defined by Commerzbank: Automotive; machinery; energy/utilities; construction/paper; chemicals/plastics; and metals. - 2 The rating shown is mBank's deposit rating and outlook, and its Baseline Credit Assessment. - 3 Excludes mBank's €1.1 billion legal charges in 2023 related to legacy Swiss franc mortgages. - 4 The strategic plan Commerzbank 5.0 announced in December 2019 aimed at lower operating expenses to below €6.3 billion by 2023. - 5 Excludes mBank's legal charges. - 6 These exclude bank levy and deposit insurance fees which decreased to €415 million from €642 million in 2022. - 7 Total share of EaD stood at 9.5% of the bank's total EaD as of 31 December 2023 and at 13.5% of the bank's risk-weighted assets as of the same date. - 8 IMF data.
-Total stock of loans and debt securities of households as a share of GDP. - 9 The CRE portfolio is almost exclusively in Germany (99%) with around 60% in prime locations (so-called A-cities), an average loan-to-value of 51% and low problem loans of around 4% at the end of 2023.
-In addition, nearly 50% of the portfolio has full or partial recourse to the sponsor or borrower. - 10 Maximum Distributable Amount (MDA) requirement of 10.34% and resulting buffer of 435 basis points as of 1 January 2024. - 11 At amortised costs within PSBC and CC segments, as of 31 December 2023. - 12 At amortised costs within PSBC and CC segments, as of 31 December 2023. - 13 We assume a residual TCE of 3%, post-failure losses of 8% of tangible banking assets, a 26% proportion of junior deposits, a 25% run-off of these before failure and a 5% run-off in preferred deposits.
-These metrics are in line with our standard assumptions. - 14 Following the revisions to Germany's insolvency legislation for banks, effective 9 December 2020, the instruments' derecognition from regulatory capital, effective 1 January 2022, has changed their legal rank in insolvency, now placing them above Common Equity Tier 1 (CET1), Additional Tier 1 (AT1), as well as above Tier 2 capital instruments according to Article 46f(7a) of the German Banking Act (Kreditwesengesetz).
+- 1 The ratings shown in this report are the bank's deposit and senior unsecured debt rating together with their corresponding outlook(s) and its Baseline Credit Assessment (BCA). - 2 Unicredit holds 9.5% in Commerzbank shares and has given notification of voting rights through instruments of further 11.7%. - 3 The rating shown is mBank's deposit rating and outlook, and its Baseline Credit Assessment. - 4 Excludes mBank's €1.1 billion legal charges in 2023 related to legacy Swiss franc mortgages. - 5 The strategic plan Commerzbank 5.0 announced in December 2019 aimed at lower operating expenses to below €6.3 billion by 2023. - 6 Excludes mBank's legal charges. - 7 These exclude bank levy and deposit insurance fees which decreased to €415 million from €642 million in 2022. - 8 Total share of EaD stood at 9.5% of the bank's total EaD as of 31 December 2023 and at 13.5% of the bank's risk-weighted assets as of the same date. - 9 IMF data.
+Total stock of loans and debt securities of households as a share of GDP. - 10 The CRE portfolio is almost exclusively in Germany (99%) with around 60% in prime locations (so-called A-cities), an average loan-to-value of 51% and low problem loans of around 4% at the end of 2023.
+In addition, nearly 50% of the portfolio has full or partial recourse to the sponsor or borrower. - 11 Maximum Distributable Amount (MDA) requirement of 10.34% and resulting buffer of 435 basis points as of 1 January 2024. - 12 At amortised costs within PSBC and CC segments, as of 31 December 2023. - 13 At amortised costs within PSBC and CC segments, as of 31 December 2023. - 14 We assume a residual TCE of 3%, post-failure losses of 8% of tangible banking assets, a 26% proportion of junior deposits, a 25% run-off of these before failure and a 5% run-off in preferred deposits. - 15 Following the revisions to Germany's insolvency legislation for banks, effective 9 December 2020, the instruments' derecognition from regulatory capital, effective 1 January 2022, has changed their legal rank in insolvency, now placing them above Common Equity Tier 1 (CET1), Additional Tier 1 (AT1), as well as above Tier 2 capital instruments according to Article 46f(7a) of the German Banking Act (Kreditwesengesetz).
 Our assessment also reflects the fact that the coupon-skip triggers (4% Tier 1 ratio and 8% total capital ratio) of these non-cumulative instruments are unlikely to be breached.
-We expect these instruments to be continuously serviced in the foreseeable future. - 15 Since its launch on 26 May 2020, Commerzbank has issued three notes with a combined volume of €2.25 billion (ISINs: XS2189784288, DE000CB94MF6 and DE000CZ45WA7).
+We expect these instruments to be continuously serviced in the foreseeable future. - 16 Since its launch on 26 May 2020, Commerzbank has issued five €-denominated notes with a combined volume of €3.0 billion (ISINs: XS2189784288, DE000CB94MF6, DE000CZ45WA7 and DE000CZ45WB5) and one \$-denomiated note of \$0.75 billion (ISIN: XS2914160804).
 The low-trigger AT1 securities support the bank's regulatory capital and help to optimise its capital structure.
-In addition, Commerzbank has issued 1 billion USD-denominated low-trigger AT1 securities ('Undated Non-Cumulative Fixed to Reset Rate Additional Tier 1 notes' of 2019, XS2024502960. - 16 The CR Assessment is an opinion on the likelihood of a default by an issuer on certain senior operating obligations and other contractual commitments.
+In addition, Commerzbank has issued \$1 billion of low-trigger AT1 securities ('Undated Non-Cumulative Fixed to Reset Rate Additional Tier 1 notes' of 2019, XS2024502960.